We wrote the full guide weighing the advantages and disadvantages of VoIP phone systems. If you’d like to jump right to the summary table, click here.

 Direct costs also come in the form of the cost of calling.
 VoIP calls are cheaper compared to the Public Switched Telephone Network (PSTN) or the traditional circuit-switched telephone network by a stretch.

-Statistics reveal that small businesses using VoIP can reduce their local call expenses by up to 40%.
+Statistics reveal that small businesses using VoIP can reduce their company’s phone bill by up to 60%.
 They can also save up to 90% on international calls.

 That’s a substantial number we are talking about in any given year.

 These savings go back to the abandonment of expensive ISDN (short for Integrated Service Digital Network) primary rate interfaces.
 Or even the dedicated lines associated with a POTS system in favor of VoIP service.
 Companies that make long-distance calls outside of the United States enjoy VoIP’s lower costs.

 Traditional phone service costs approximately twice as much as compared to VoIP.
 VoIP offers a significant benefit for businesses that operate globally.